-The loan agreement with the United States Department of Agriculture Rural Development (USDA) requires the District to set aside into a Reserve Account an accumulated amount equal to the sum of the annual installment (\$7,812), after which deposits may be suspended, except to replace withdrawals.
+The loan agreement with the United States Department of Agriculture Rural Development (USDA) requires the District to set aside into a Reserve Account the sum of 10% of the monthly installment or \$712.50 each month until there is an accumulated amount equal to the sum of the annual installment (\$85,500), after which deposits may be suspended, except to replace withdrawals.
 The District cannot withdraw funds from the reserve account without USDA approval.
+As of

-As of December 31, 2021, the District was required to have at least \$7,812.00 set aside in the reserve account; as of that date the account balance for the reserve account was \$9,028.43, which complies with the covenants of the loan agreement.
+December 31, 2022, the District was required to have at least \$85,500.00 set aside in the reserve account; as of that date the account balance for the reserve account was \$86,458.18 (money market account with First State Bank), which complies with the covenants of the loan agreement.